FarGlance/Automated-Matrix-Diagonalizer/README.md

 - **Automated Validation** - Detects if a matrix is non-diagonalizable and provides explanatory feedback.
 - **Numerical Precision** - Accurately handles complex calculations involving integers and decimals.

-> **IMPORTANT NOTICE:** This application is hosted on Render’s free tier.
-If the site has been inactive for more than 15 minutes, it may take approximately 50 seconds to spin up and load the page.
-Please be patient while the server restarts.